- WMFTG extends offering in the food and beverage sector

 Maxthane’s sustainability credentials

-Designed to suit tasks that include the accurate and reliable dosing of flavours, colours and additives, Maxthane provides long service life and food-grade compliance in accordance with FDA regulations 21 CFR177.1680, EC1935/2004, EU regulation 10/2011.
+Designed to suit tasks that include the accurate and reliable dosing of flavors, colors and additives, Maxthane provides long service life and food-grade compliance in accordance with FDA regulations 21 CFR177.1680, EC1935/2004, EU regulation 10/2011.
 Maxthane is fully compatible with all types of food oils and most CIP (clean-in-place) chemicals and are manufactured from fully recyclable thermoplastic polyurethane.
 Of particular note is the tubing’s high peristaltic performance from a thinner wall and recyclable constitution that reduces the products environmental impact, supporting the growing sustainability initiatives of food plants.

 Maxthane is designed for use with the Watson-Marlow 530 Series cased peristaltic pumps fitted with a 520 RET pumphead, which provide benefits such as high-accuracy, as well as rapid, simple maintenance.
 Quick-change LoadSure® (three sizes) options ensure easy changeover.
 During maintenance routines, the operator simply replaces the element in the pumphead.